wumb0/KDRPoints/README.md

 Run the following to upgrade yourself to admin:

-sqlite3 app.db -cmd 'update brother set role=2;'

-Then .exit to exit sqlite3
+echo "use kdrpoints;update brother set role=2;" | mysql -u kdrpoints -p

 Now you can access the admin panel as a superadmin